-• Our policy on physical intervention/positive handling by staff is set out separately, as part of our Behaviour Policy.
-It complies with LA Guidance, 'The Use of Force to Control or Restrain Pupils' 2010.

-- Such events should be recorded and signed by a witness. - We recommend that staff who are likely to need to use physical intervention should be appropriately trained. - We understand that physical intervention of a nature which is both unreasonable and disproportionate to the circumstances and or causes injury or distress to a child may be considered under child protection or disciplinary procedures.
+- Our policy on physical intervention/positive handling by staff is set out separately, as part of our Behaviour Policy.
+It complies with LA Guidance, 'The Use of Force to Control or Restrain Pupils' 2010. - Such events should be recorded and signed by a witness. - We recommend that staff, who are likely to need to use physical intervention, should be appropriately trained. - We understand that physical intervention of a nature which is both unreasonable and disproportionate to the circumstances and or causes injury or distress to a child may be considered under child protection or disciplinary procedures. - See full details in our Behaviour Policy.